Hyedryn/elikopy/docs/installation.rst

 Installation of the dependencies
 ================================

 You must first install dependency to your system.
-Some dependencies are optionnal while other are mandatory.
+Some dependencies are optional while others are mandatory.

 FSL installation (mandatory)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 FSL is a mandatory comprehensive library dependency used among other steps for the preprocessing of diffusion images.
-FSL is available ready to run on `the official FSL installation page <https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FslInstallation>`_.
+FSL is available, ready to run, on `the official FSL installation page <https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FslInstallation>`_.

 FreeSurfer installation (optionnal)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-FreeSurfer is a software package for the analysis and visualization of structural and functional neuroimaging data from cross-sectional or longitudinal studies.
+FreeSurfer is a software package for the analysis and visualization of structural and functional neuroimaging data for cross-sectional or longitudinal studies.
 This software is mandatory when correcting from susceptibility distortion using T1 structural images in the preprocessing.
 To install it, visit the `FreeSurfer Downloads page <https://surfer.nmr.mgh.harvard.edu/fswiki/DownloadAndInstall>`_ and pick a package archive suitable to the environment you are in.